Mission & Vision

 -

-local, regional and international exchanges on selected topics (online and offline).
+Local, regional and international exchanges on selected topics (online and offline).

 -

-peer-to-peer learning and reviewing of each other’s initiatives and practices, sharing news, opportunities, and contacts.
+Peer-to-peer learning and reviewing of each other’s initiatives and practices, sharing news, opportunities, and contacts.

 -

-regional coordinators who act as a driving force in the network: supporting existing activities and expanding the scope of the network, such as introducing new partners, donors and opportunities for collaboration.
+Regional coordinators who act as a driving force in the network: supporting existing activities and expanding the scope of the network, such as introducing new partners, donors and opportunities for collaboration.

 2. Gain traction and financial support through sharing funding opportunities, networks and contacts

-In 2022, a total of 8 project proposals have been submitted to the Small Grants Fund.
+Administering an accessible, low-bureaucratic Small Grants Fund for inspiring Indigenous-led education initiatives.
+In 2024, a total of 9 project proposals have been submitted to the Small Grants Fund.
 The following projects are currently being implemented:

 Have a look at the interactive map for more information about the different projects.